 Say you speak with the mechanic and identify the problem, and the repair is going to cost more than you can afford.
 Don’t panic.

-The top recommendation is to try and get an unsecured personal loan.
+It’s important to compare lenders before you apply for a loan.
 There are dozens of online lenders waiting to compete for your business.
 As a result, you can often find a good deal on the rates and terms.

 Of course, the better your credit is, the less you’ll pay to borrow and the easier it will be to get approved.
 With that said, don’t get discouraged if your credit is bad.
 Some lenders cater to borrowers with poor credit, while others focus on those with good or excellent credit.
 Here are some examples: